OpenWaterFoundation/owf-learn-csv/mkdocs-project/docs/csv-javascript.md

 Papa Parse is a fast and powerful, in-browser CSV (delimeted text) parser that gracefully handles large files and malformed input.

-Click here for more information on [Papa Parse](http://papaparse.com)
+Click here for more information on [PapaParse](http://papaparse.com).

 * [Convert CSV to JSON](#convert-csv-to-json)
 	* [Parse String](#parse-string)